aytacdilek/MSP-DUINO/README.md

 # MSP-DUINO
-Arduino type development board based on MSP430 microcontrollers.
+This is a simple arduino type board based on MSP430F2370 microcontrollers.
+This is first revision and not tested yet.
+After receiving PCBs and assembling parts, i will share my experiences with public.
+Any suggestion is welcome.

 TOP VIEW
 ![TOP-VIEW](https://github.com/aytacdilek/MSP-DUINO/blob/master/VISUALS/TOP-VIEW.png?raw=true)